 I was born in 2001 prematurely at just 30 weeks, weighing 1585 grams.
 I spent 6 weeks in the NICU at Liverpool Hospital and my family built many wonderful relationships with the amazing NICU staff which still continue to do this day.
-I am now in my first year at University studying Primary School Teaching.
+I am studying Primary School Teaching at University.
 I have grown up with Miracle Babies Foundation and am very passionate about helping and supporting not only just the parents but also those born early or sick as they grow and develop.
 My role is supporting the community with events and fundraising and providing resources to hospitals and families.
 I am very thankful to be able to be part of such a positive impact on many families and sharing my story can give hope to others.
 I have been attending and volunteering at Miracle Babies events since its inception and have made so many amazing connections.
 My brother Marcus was born at 25 weeks and passed away at 2 days old from his extreme prematurity.
 I was only 2 years old when I got to briefly meet him and hold him in Liverpool Hospital NICU, and each day I have a brother that I don’t get to grow up with.
 Marcus’ surviving twin Scarlet is a joy in our family.
 I am blessed to have such a caring and fabulous sister as well as a gorgeous brother who was born at 38 weeks, Liam.
 I am so proud to be part of Miracle Babies and support the organisation’s vision of ‘better, healthier outcomes’ – I am living that vision!

 Traffic reporter Vic Lorusso is one of Sydney’s most recognised TV and Radio personalities.
 He pioneered airborne traffic reporting in Australia for the TEN Network in 2002.
 Vic was a Miracle Babies Foundation ambassador from May 2007.
 As an emcee and auctioner Vic's ability to engage large crowds, was pivitol to the fundraising success of our events.
 Vic has toured the NICU, meeting families and also appeared in our community service announcement in 2009.
 "I had the pleasure of visiting the premature and sick babies at Liverpool Hospital.
 To see these babies was a life changing experience I will never forget.
 It breaks my heart to see these precious little babies and their families go through so much heartache.
 I’m very proud to have been an ambassador for Miracle Babies Foundation."